High Point uses second half surge to snap No. 7 Maryland’s 9-match unbeaten streak

 The forward continues to impress on the attacking third of the pitch.
 The San Diego State transfer totaled five points in his last four matches and sits tied for second on the team with three goals.

 Following the senior’s goal, Maryland continued to press on offense.
-Luca Costabile’s free kick in the 39th minute gave the Terps an excellent opportunity inside the 6-yard box but reigning Big South Goalkeeper of the Year Holden Trent fended off the chance.
+Luca Costabile’s free kick in the 39th minute gave the Terps an excellent opportunity inside the six-yard box but reigning Big South Goalkeeper of the Year Holden Trent fended off the chance.

 In the final minute of the first half, Nick Richardson made a solid run to inside the 18-yard box on the right side before the High Point back line deflected the shot out of play as Maryland went into the break leading 1-0.